by-student-2017/Total-scattering-data/README.md

 ## Acknowledgments
-  Thanks to the kindness of the beamline staff, we received the data for practice.
-Thanks
+  Thanks to the kindness of the beamline staff, i received the data for practice.
+Thank you.

 ## Analysis software (free soft)